 Child custody cases in Texas can be contentious and frustrating for many families.
 However, sometimes parents can agree to terms of custody and visitation, which Texas law encourages (Texas Family Code § 153.007).

-As the statute explains, “to promote the amicable settlement of disputes between the parties to a suit, the parties may enter into a written agreed parenting plan containing provisions for conservatorship and possession of the child and for modification of the parenting plan, including variations from the standard possession order.”
+“To promote the amicable settlement of disputes between the parties to a suit, the parties may enter into a written agreed parenting plan containing provisions for conservatorship and possession of the child and for modification of the parenting plan, including variations from the standard possession order.”

 In other words, the court recognizes that parents may be able to stick to a visitation schedule more easily when they develop it themselves with their child’s specific interests and needs in mind.

 However, there are many situations in which one or both parents want to modify a child custody order after the divorce has been finalized.

 In some cases, the parents want to modify a parenting plan for which they developed the term and the court found to be in the best interests of the child.
 It may be easier to modify such a parenting plan that deals with child custody and visitation.

 Yet in many situations, the parents could not come to an amicable agreement and one of them ultimately wants to—or needs to—modify the child custody terms in the court order.